joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ```

 ***
+## Question 13

-## 13. What will the code below print?
+What will the code below print?
 Complete this exercise without using an IDE (Integrated Developer Environment) or calculator

 ```swift
 var a = 20